erifejams/CapstoneProject/README.md

 - #1 Generate a bpm aleatory : Done
 - #2 update the bpm : Done
 - #3 play a music : optional
-- #4 read a file : not started
+- #4 read a file : Done
-- #5 change music as the user's bpm progresses : not started
+- #5 change music as the user's bpm progresses : not started (Erife's task)
+- #6 define a scenario for the final presentation : not started

 task #2 operating mode : to actualise the bpm
 - catch the bpm all the race long